In the previous article, we did update MX records to Office 365. This time, we…

 Enable circular logging in Exchange Server

 We don’t recommend to enable circular logging in Exchange Server.
 That’s because an excellent backup system will truncate the database logs.
-What if the backup didn’t work, and you need a solution before the disk size is getting full?
+What if the backup didn’t work, and you need a solution before the disk size gets full?
 This article will learn how to enable circular logging with PowerShell and in Exchange Admin Center.

 Should I enable circular logging in Exchange Server?